Topics on this page

 Case law is published in periodicals called reporters.
 All federal and state court systems publish opinions in some form of reporter.
 A reporter publishes opinions from a limited geographical area or government unit.

 Maryland Case Law.
-The Court of Appeals and the Court of Special Appeals decide which opinions are published.
-Published opinions include only about 15% of cases decided by the Court of Special Appeals.
+The Supreme Court (formerly the Court of Appeals) and the Appellate Court (formerly the Court of Special Appeals) decide which opinions are published.
+Published opinions include only about 15% of cases decided by the Appellate Court.
 Opinions from the trial courts are NOT published.
 Most public law libraries have print copies of reporters.

-- Maryland Reports – This reporter publishes opinions issued by the Maryland Court of Appeals.
+- Maryland Reports – This reporter publishes opinions issued by the Supreme Court of Maryland.
 In case law citations, the abbreviation is “Md.”

-- Maryland Appellate Reports – This reporter publishes opinions issued by the Maryland Court of Special Appeals.
+- Maryland Appellate Reports – This reporter publishes opinions issued by the Appellate Court of Maryland.
 In case law citations, the abbreviation is “Md.
 App.”

 - Atlantic Reporter and Atlantic Reporter Second Series – The Atlantic Reporter publishes opinions from the appellate courts of many states, including Maryland.
 The same Maryland court opinions that appear in Maryland Reports and Maryland Appellate Reports also appear in Atlantic Reporter.
-Look up a Maryland Court of Appeals case in either the Atlantic Reporter or the Maryland Reports.
+Look up a Supreme Court of Maryland case in either the Atlantic Reporter or the Maryland Reports.

 Unreported Opinions are court opinions that are not published.
 If you are reviewing an unreported opinion, be aware that there are rules about whether you can rely on that opinion.
-In Maryland, an unreported opinion of the Court of Appeals or the Court of Special Appeals is not precedent or persuasive authority.
+In Maryland, an unreported opinion of the Supreme Court of Maryland or the Appellate Court of Maryland is not precedent or persuasive authority.

 Read the rule: Md.
 Rule 1-104